 Coupling defects and electrical properties of ceramic materials

-This projects aims to correlate the electrical properties of ceramic materials and defects within their microstructure.
-A novel approach will be developed to this purpose coupling together in-situ dielectric spectroscopy with in-situ micro- nano-mechanical testing enabling the formation of defect activated by plastic deformation.
-The correlation between defects and electrical properties will provide information about the local deformation phenomena, while enabling to predict failure of materials.
+This project aims to correlate the localised electrical properties of ceramic materials and the defects present within their microstructure.
+A systematic approach has been developed to create crack-free deformation in oxides through nanoindentation, while the localised defects are probed in-situ SEM to study the electronic properties.
+A coupling of dielectric spectroscopy is made with in-situ micro/nano-mechanical testing.
+The correlation between defects and electrical properties provides information about the local deformation-conductivity phenomena, improving electrical properties of material, and may enable predicting failure of materials.

-Such experiments aim to develop a correlation between the changes in the dielectric properties, the kinetics of structural defects and the plastic deformations inside the ceramic materials.
+Local electrical properties of deformed zones in the oxides are studied through impedance spectroscopy inside SEM.
+Microcontacts are deposited with GIS-FIB system, while nanometre-sharp needles are driven by the micromanipulator to probe the microcontacts.
+Such experiments aim to develop a correlation between the changes in the dielectric properties and the plastic deformations inside the ceramic materials.
 This technique represents a promising non-destructive method to improve reliability of ceramic materials at the micro- and nanoscale as well as to predict their mechanical behaviour, while they are exposed to mechanical load.